xingzhou/containercafe/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-OpenRadiant is a modular platform for enterprise container-native devops solutions.
+OpenRadiant is a modular platform for enterprise container-native devops.
 The OpenRadiant platform can be subsetted and/or extended to create the solution you desire.

 Features of the OpenRadiant platform include:
 * Kubernetes